sakasikai/blm-mll/source/CommandLineTools.md

 - `-method METHOD`

   If you select mode in ['OHE', 'WE', 'TM', 'SR', 'AF'], you should select method for corresponding mode, for example, select 'LDA' for 'TM' mode, select 'word2vec' for 'WE' mode and so on.
-For different category, the methods belong to 'OHE' and 'SR' modeis different, please reference to manual.
+For different category, the methods belong to 'OHE' and 'SR' mode different, please reference to manual.

 - `-auto_opt {0,1,2}`